-We know that the larger your organisation is, the more difficult this will be to think about as the larger the business the more people and the more systems you may already have in-place.
+We know that the larger your organisation is the more people and the more systems you may already have in-place.

 Perhaps your business has already been involved in this activity.

-You should also consider its not just trying to become better understanding but also about protecting yourself as much as it is about your online users.
+This is not just about trying to come to a better understanding but is also about protecting yourself and your online users.